-SECTION 1 would amend the Constitution of North Carolina to provide for an eight member board to administer ethics and elections law, to be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate and Speaker of the House of Representatives.
+Section 1 would amend the North Carolina Constitution to establish an eight member board to administer ethics and elections law, to be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate and Speaker of the House of Representatives, if approved by the voters in November 2018.
 The President Pro Tempore and Speaker would each recommend four members from nominees provided to the President Pro Tempore and Speaker by the majority and minority leaders.
 The President Pro Tempore and Speaker would be limited to recommending no more than two nominees from each political caucus leader.
 Effective March 1, 2019, if approved by a majority of the voters in November 2018.

-SECTIONS 2 and 4 amend Section 6 of Article I and subsections 4 and 8 of Section 5 of Article III of the Constitution to make clear that the delegation of authority by the General Assembly, when it enacts a general law regarding a board or commission, does not interfere with the Governor's faithful execution of the law and that the delegation of authority by the General Assembly controls.
+Sections 2 and 4 would amend Section 6 of Article I and subsections 4 and 8 of Section 5 of Article III of the North Carolina Constitution to make clear that the delegation of authority by the General Assembly, when it enacts a general law regarding a board or commission, does not interfere with the Governor's faithful execution of the law and that the delegation of authority by the General Assembly controls, if approved by the voters in November 2018.
 Effective upon certification, if approved by a majority of the voters in November 2018.

-SECTION 3 codifies in the Constitution the Court's holding in Wallace v.
-Bone to the effect that legislators may not serve on any board or commission that exercises executive or judicial authority.
+Section 3 would codify the Court's holding in Wallace v.
+Bone in the North Carolina Constitution to the effect that legislators may not serve on any board or commission that exercises executive or judicial authority, if approved by the voters in November 2018.
 Effective upon certification, if approved by a majority of the voters in November 2018.